Image from the opening of TREE by Julian Meehan.

 Please read our full statement in support of an Indigenous Voice to Parliament here.

-PRINT COUNCIL OF AUSTRLIA writes about 'TREE'
+PRINT COUNCIL OF AUSTRALIA writes about 'TREE'

 Kate Gorringe-Smith enters an urban forest, with the new group exhibition TREE at fortyfivedownstairs.